 We are exposed to market risk primarily related to potential adverse changes in interest rates.
 Management is actively involved in monitoring exposure to market risk and continues to develop and utilize appropriate risk management techniques.
-We are not exposed to any other significant financial market risks including commodity price risk, foreign currency exchange risk or interest rate risks from the use of derivative financial instruments.
+We are not exposed to any other significant financial market risks including commodity price risk (except as discussed in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations"), foreign currency exchange risk or interest rate risks from the use of derivative financial instruments.
 Management does not use derivative financial instruments for trading or to speculate on changes in interest rates or commodity prices.